navneetprasad1311/vsd-soc-pgrm-w1/Day3/README.md

     y =  a ? b : 0
 </pre>

-This is simply an AND gate made with complicated logic, let us optimise it. \
+This is effectively an *AND* operation expressed in a more complicated way, we can optimize it.\
 Synthesise it through yosys by following the steps given in Day 2 \
 Make sure you add the below line between `synth -top` and `abc -liberty`